 Robert R. Reilly:

 Dr. Richard Landes is a senior fellow at the Center for International Communications at Bar-Ilan University and that he has been since 2015 to the present.
-He’s the author of a number of books, including Heaven on Earth: The Varieties of the Millennial Experience, which pertains to the subject he’s addressing this evening, about which he says, “Currently global jihad represents one of the largest and most dangerous of such movements known in history.”
-And I won’t give any more of his lecture tonight.
-I’ll let him do that.
+He is the author of a number of books, including Heaven on Earth: The Varieties of the Millennial Experience, which pertains to the subject he is addressing this evening, about which he says, “Currently, global jihad represents one of the largest and most dangerous of such movements known in history.”
+And I will not give any more of his lecture tonight.
+I will let him do that.

-So what I’d like to do is I’d like to start out briefly with definitions.
+So what I would like to do is I would like to start out briefly with definitions.
 You have them here.
 You can consult them as I go on, but briefly, the language that I use: I talk about eschatology, which is what happens at the end of time.
-In monotheistic religions that’s generally the Last Judgement and the end of the physical universe entirely, the saints go to heaven, the damned go to hell.
+In monotheistic religions that is generally the Last Judgement and the end of the physical universe entirely, the saints go to heaven, the damned go to hell.
 I use millennial as a intermediary stage of this worldly perfection.
-In the Christian tradition it’s a thousand years.
-In some Jewish traditions it’s a thousand years, so as a result that’s where we get the term millennial, which is from mille-annus.
+In the Christian tradition it is a thousand years.
+In some Jewish traditions it is a thousand years, so as a result that is where we get the term millennial, which is from mille-annus.

 So millennialism is the goal of a perfect society on earth.
-It’s an enormously attractive idea no matter how unrealistic it ends up being.
-In fact, there are a whole range of millennial beliefs which are magical in which we’re going to live in a sort of magical society in which the earth is super abundant, in which the lamb lies down with the lamb.
-There’s a famous joke about the zoo exhibit, the messianic exhibit at the zoo with the [lion] and the lamb and somebody says, “Zookeeper, how do you do it?”
+It is an enormously attractive idea no matter how unrealistic it ends up being.
+In fact, there are a whole range of millennial beliefs which are magical in which we are going to live in a sort of magical society in which the earth is super abundant, in which the lamb lies down with the lamb.
+There is a famous joke about the zoo exhibit, the messianic exhibit at the zoo with the [lion] and the lamb and somebody says, “Zookeeper, how do you do it?”
 He says, “Easy, new lamb every day.”
 So yeah, ouch, right.
-So that’s millennialism.
+So that is millennialism.

 But there are non-apocalyptic, millennial beliefs and in some sense all of us, all Westerners, all monotheists, have somehwere embedded in their psyche this notion that at the end of time, all the mess will be sorted out, the good who suffer will be rewarded and the evil who inflict that suffering will be punished.
-So in some senses millennialism, apocalypticism, eschatology, it’s all about theodicy, it’s all about god’s justice, which in the current world is not always so visible and in the Middle Ages was even less visible.
+So in some senses millennialism, apocalypticism, eschatology, it is all about theodicy, it is all about god’s justice, which in the current world is not always so visible and in the Middle Ages was even less visible.

-So apocalyptic is the belief that it’s happening now and that is the key idea because it activates what otherwise– I mean Marx called it ‘pie-in-the-sky, bye-and-bye’.
-Well, it’s not ‘pie-in-the-sky, bye-and-bye’, it’s pie-in-the-sky right now and it’s pie-on-earth right now and ironically, Marx was one of the millennialists who spent a lot of energy denying it.
-I’ll come back to that in a second, but in any case, the point about apocalyptic is on the one hand timing, it’s now, and on the other hand, what’s the scenario where by you get from this world, which is filled with evil and filled with suffering, to the world in which evil is vanquished and suffering disappears
+So apocalyptic is the belief that it is happening now and that is the key idea because it activates what otherwise– I mean Marx called it ‘pie-in-the-sky, bye-and-bye’.
+Well, it is not ‘pie-in-the-sky, bye-and-bye’, it is pie-in-the-sky right now and it is pie-on-earth right now and ironically, Marx was one of the millennialists who spent a lot of energy denying it.
+I will come back to that in a second, but in any case, the point about apocalyptic is on the one hand timing, it is now, and on the other hand, what is the scenario where by you get from this world, which is filled with evil and filled with suffering, to the world in which evil is vanquished and suffering disappears

 The Bolsheviks probably killed about 60 million people with their famines and their purges.
 The Nazis and the Japanese probably certainly caused the death of maybe 50 million people and the Maoists may have killed as much as 100 million Chinese with their actions.
-So before I go into my discussion of what I call Caliphaters as an active, cataclysmic movement, I’d like to spend a few moments on an actual active, transformative millennial movement that’s operating in plain sight, but neither recognizes itself as such nor do most of us recognize that, and it’s what I and they call the ‘global Progressive Left’.
+So before I go into my discussion of what I call Caliphaters as an active, cataclysmic movement, I would like to spend a few moments on an actual active, transformative millennial movement that is operating in plain sight, but neither recognizes itself as such nor do most of us recognize that, and it is what I and they call the ‘global Progressive Left’.

 So essentially this book I wrote describes how in the first years of the 21st century we made catastrophic decisions and strengthened enormously an active, cataclysmic movement.
 The second half, the second part is six different major players in this, two of which I will discuss tonight, on the one hand the global Progressive Left and on the other hand the Caliphate.

 Now, what is the basic creed of the global Progressive Left today?
-Which goes back to earlier, but I think that you know Woodstock is a good example of an apocalyptic moment and it’s fifty years ago, so… But Woodstock is a good example of this transformative, apocalyptic movement.
+Which goes back to earlier, but I think that you know Woodstock is a good example of an apocalyptic moment and it is fifty years ago, so… But Woodstock is a good example of this transformative, apocalyptic movement.
 I dreamed, I saw the bomber jet planes, riding shotgun in the sky, turning into butterflies across our nation.
-We are stardust, we are golden, and we’ve got to get back to the garden.
-That’s a millennial song.
+We are stardust, we are golden, and we have got to get back to the garden.
+That is a millennial song.

 So transgressing boundaries is the key and treating us-and-them attitudes, you know, my tribe right or wrong.
 That kind of stuff is primitive.
-It’s driven by honor/shame.
-It’s not good.
+It is driven by honor/shame.
+It is not good.
 We need to rise above it.
 We need to have instead of viewing the other as an enemy or a potential enemy, we need to have empathy with the other and that empathic connection to the other will transform society.

-There’s a book by Jeremy Rifkin literally called The Empathic Civilizationor something and literally he believes that we are on the verge of, you know, literally rising a whole level of evolution in which we replace our suspicion and hostility and fear of the other, alterophobia.
+There is a book by Jeremy Rifkin literally called The Empathic Civilization or something and literally he believes that we are on the verge of, you know, literally rising a whole level of evolution in which we replace our suspicion and hostility and fear of the other, alterophobia.
 We transform that into an embrace.

-Empathy, dignity, it’s an interesting notion.
-I work on honor/shame issues and honor is a commodity that’s limited.
-Some people have honor, other people don’t have honor.
-It’s impossible for everybody to have honor.
-Everybody can have dignity, but honor is, particularly in a stratified society, is something that the elites have and commoners don’t.
+Empathy, dignity, it is an interesting notion.
+I work on honor/shame issues and honor is a commodity that is limited.
+Some people have honor, other people do not have honor.
+It is impossible for everybody to have honor.
+Everybody can have dignity, but honor is, particularly in a stratified society, is something that the elites have and commoners do not.
 Manual labor is literally a kind of stigmatizing, degrading act, which is why the egalitarian, millennial movements see this as the apotheosis of the manual laborer, swords into plowshares, spears into pruning hooks.

 So empathy, dignity, the deconstruction of the self.
 One of the memes of this is who are we to judge?
 Who are we to judge other people?
 Well, you know, one might say look, withholding judgement until you have more information and not rushing to judgement is a good idea, but never judging?
-You know, any animal that can’t detect an enemy is in deep trouble and any society that can’t detect an enemy and mobilize it is in deep trouble, and I would say that’s our current condition.
+You know, any animal that cannot detect an enemy is in deep trouble and any society that cannot detect an enemy and mobilize it is in deep trouble, and I would say that is our current condition.